 The EU Renewable Energy Directive sets rules and targets for renewable energy production shares.
-The most recent version is the Renewable Energy Directive (EU) 2018/2001, which establishes a binding EU target of at least 32% for 2030.
+The most recent version is the Renewable Energy Directive (EU) 2018/2001, which establishes a binding EU target of at least 32% for

-Residue management

-Crop Residue Management (CRM) is a conservation practice that usually involves a reduction in the number of passes over the field with tillage implements and/or in the intensity of tillage operations, including the elimination of plowing (inversion of the surface layer of soil).
-This practice is designed to leave sufficient residue on the soil surface to reduce wind and/or water erosion (Source USDA).

-Riparian vegetation

-The riparian zone is characterized by both its proximity to water and by the plants and animals present.
-In terms of location, the riparian zone is always directly adjacent to a moving body of water such as a stream, river, or estuary (Source: https://biologydictionary.net/riparian-zone/).

-Risk exposure

-In this case linked to conversion; is the probability that soy is produced in recently converted natural ecosystems and hence conversion has taken place.

-Rotterdam Convention

-The Rotterdam Convention on the Prior Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade) is a multilateral treaty to promote shared responsibilities in relation to importation of hazardous chemicals.

-Savannas

-A mixed woodland-grassland ecosystem characterised by the trees being sufficiently widely spaced so that the canopy does not close.

-Second party verification

-Verification conducted by a related entity with an interest in the company or operation being assessed, such as the business customer of a production/processing operation or a contractor that also provides services other than verification.

-Segregation

-A chain of custody model in which specified characteristics of a material or product are maintained from the initial input to the final output Addition of material with different characteristics and/or grade to the input is not allowed.
-Commonly, material from more than one source contributes to a chain of custody under the segregated model (Source ISO-22095).

-Soy scheme / Soy standard / Soy certification system

-Sustainability schemes, standards and certifications are voluntary, usually third party-assessed, norms and standards relating to environmental, social and ethical issues, adopted by companies to demonstrate the performance of their organizations or products in specific areas.

-Soft Commodities Forum

-The Soft Commodities Forum (SCF) is a global platform for leading soft commodities companies, convened by the World Business Council for Sustainable Development (WBCSD) for the purpose of advancing collective action around common sustainability challenges.

-Standards map

-See Sustainability map.

-Stockholm Convention

-Stockholm Convention on Persistent Organic Pollutants is an international environmental treaty, signed in 2001 and effective from May 2004, that aims to eliminate or restrict the production and use of persistent organic pollutants (POPs).

-Sustainability map
+Risk exposure In this case linked to conversion; is the probability that soy is Sustainability map A freely availab produced in recently converted natural ecosystems and bility Map offe hence conversion has taken place. related to sust businesses to ( Rotterdam Convention The Rotterdam Convention on the Prior Informed Consent national trade.
+Procedure for Certain Hazardous Chemicals and Pesticides in International Trade) is a multilateral treaty to promote Swamps A swamp is an shared responsibilities in relation to importation of hazard- with water.
+The ous chemicals. ter swamps ar by trees.
+They Savannas A mixed woodland-grassland ecosystem characterised by grow in them, the trees being sufficiently widely spaced so that the cano- wood swamps py does not close.
+Terraces A terrace is a p Second party verification Verification conducted by a related entity with an interest in series of succe the company or operation being assessed, such as the busi- which resemb ness customer of a production/processing operation or a tive farming. contractor that also provides services other than verification.
+5 Transparency Tool The filtering m Segregation A chain of custody model in which specified characteristics where the non 009.09a.001 of a material or product are maintained from the initial input standards can to the final output Addition of material with different Standards can characteristics and/or grade to the input is not allowed.
+Third party verification Third-party ve Commonly, material from more than one source contributes Third party verification pendent entity to a chain of custody under the segregated model company.
+(Source ISO-22095).
+No. of the section Verification Assessment ar and/or actions Soy scheme / Soy standard / Sustainability schemes, standards and certifications are target.
+Verifica Soy certification system voluntary, usually third party-assessed, norms and standards ta but may also relating to environmental, social and ethical issues, adopted analysis. by companies to demonstrate the performance of their or- ganizations or products in specific areas.
+Wetlands Areas of marsh artificial, perm Soft Commodities Forum The Soft Commodities Forum (SCF) is a global platform for or flowing, fres leading soft commodities companies, convened by the water the dept World Business Council for Sustainable Development metres.
+(WBCSD) for the purpose of advancing collective action around common sustainability challenges.
+WHO classification Classification s of chemicals (1a, 1b and 2) the less hazard Standards map See Sustainability map. acute risk to h ple exposures Stockholm Convention Stockholm Convention on Persistent Organic Pollutants is into considera an international environmental treaty, signed in 2001 and ef- stance and als fective from May 2004, that aims to eliminate or restrict the formulations. production and use of persistent organic pollutants (POPs).

-A freely available online platform managed by ITC, Sustainability Map offers users access to wide-ranging information related to sustainability initiatives and standards, allowing businesses to deploy better sustainability practices in international trade.
+ilable online platform managed by ITC, Sustainaoffers users access to wide-ranging information ustainability initiatives and standards, allowing to deploy better sustainability practices in internde.